byuzlu/DimensionalityReduction/README.md

 - For t-SNE, the parameters for initialization, iterations, and stopping criteria are carefully chosen.
 The resulting visualizations are analyzed and discussed.

 ### Contribution and Support
 Contributions and feedback are welcome to enhance the functionality and usability of the dimensionality reduction techniques explored in this project.
-For any questions or assistance, please reach out to the project contributors.
+For any questions or assistance, please reach out to baha.yuzlu@gmail.com.
 Thank you for your interest and support as we continue to develop and improve our understanding of handling high-dimensional data for classification tasks.